 Document customer details and interactions in your CRM

-However, many CRMs offer limited forms and don't leave room for true insider know-how on the customer, whether it's the general demeanor or buy-in of individual stakeholders to sales reps should maintain their notes on a client, whether in a spreadsheet or existing strategy documents or calendars.
+However, many CRMs offer limited forms and don't leave room for true insider know-how on the customer, such as the general demeanor or buy-in of individual stakeholders.
+Sales reps should maintain their notes on a client, whether in a spreadsheet or existing strategy documents or calendars.
 This information can be shared in addition to CRM data to give the CSM a full-picture view of the customer.

 Use account maps